dimajix/flowman/docs/spec/relation/jdbcTable.md

 * JDBC tables will be created and migrated during `CREATE` phase, but only if a schema is provided
 * JDBC tables will be populated with records and partitions will be added during `BUILD` phase, but only if the `relation` target contains a mapping.
-* JDBC tables will be truncated or individual partitions will be dropped during `TRUNCATE` phase
+* JDBC tables will be truncated, or individual partitions will be dropped during `TRUNCATE` phase
 * JDBC tables will be removed during `DESTROY` phase

 This means that you can